Storeware-Apps/storeware-polaris/GIT_TOWN.md

 # Sync to update all child branches
 git sync

-# All child branches are automatically rebased onto the updated parent
+# All child branches are automatically updated with merge strategy
 ```

 ## Branch Management Commands